ARM-software/acle/cmse/cmse.md

 of a secure or non-secure function.
 By using the nsfptr related intrinsics it is possible to check at runtime which function call to perform.

-Such sharing of a variable is not recommended practice.
+Arm recommends that you do not share this variable.

+<span id="requirement-57" class="requirement-box"></span>

-> **57** The following intrinsics are defined if bit 1 of macro
+> The following intrinsics are defined if bit 1 of macro
 > `__ARM_FEATURE_CMSE` is set:

 | Intrinsic               | Semantics                                                                                                 |